stdlib-js/stdlib/README.md

 ## Installation

+To accommodate various use cases, stdlib can be consumed in multiple ways.
+The preferred means of consumption depends on your individual use case.
+We've provided some user stories to help you identify the best approach. 😃

+While this project's installation instructions defaults to using [npm][npm] for package management, installation via other package managers, such as [yarn][yarn], should be a matter of simply swapping out [npm][npm] commands with those of the relevant package manager.

 ### User Stories

 -   I want to perform **data analysis** and/or **data science** related tasks in JavaScript and Node.js, similar to how I might use IPython, Julia, R, and/or MATLAB.